cajunc2/cajunc2.github.io/src/pro-83/index.md

 The PRO-83 is a Z80 microprocessor trainer produced by the Canadian company Protec Microsystèmes Inc.

-I purchased this example at the [VCF East](https://vcfed.org) event in October of 2021, not knowing anything about it except what little the seller could tell me.
+I purchased this example at the <a href="https://vcfed.org/" target="_blank">VCF East</a> event in October of 2021, not knowing anything about it except what little the seller could tell me.

 ### Features
 - Zilog Z80 CPU at 1.x MHz